eclipse-sw360/sw360/README.md

 A software component catalogue application.

-SW360 is a server with a REST interface and a Liferay CE portal application to maintain your projects / products and the software components within.
+SW360 is a a Java backend server with a REST interface and a NextJS Frontend to maintain your projects / products and the software components within.

 It can manage SPDX files for maintaining the license conditions and maintain